 Should certain special conditions or the general terms and conditions (GTC) of individual online services offered on the SWICA website contradict this data privacy statement, the respective special conditions and GTC of the individual online services take precedence.

 For data processing as part of general insurance operations, we refer to the separate data privacy statement and to the General Insurance Conditions (GIC) and Supplementary Conditions (SC) that apply to the insurance product in question.

-We would first like to explain the following terms that are used in this data privacy statement:
+2 DefinitionsFirst of all, we would like to explain the following terms which may be used in this data privacy statement:

-to refer to all information relating to natural persons or legal entities that have been or can be identified directly or indirectly by name, identification number, location data, online identifier or one or more special features capturing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural or legal person.
+By personal data , SWICA means all information which relates to a natural or legal person who can be identified directly or indirectly by a name, identification number, location data, online identifier or one or more special features capturing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural or legal person.

 3. Which data is processed on SWICA's websites?

 Various non-personal and peripheral data is processed automatically when an individual visits a SWICA website.
 SWICA's web server logs every access to the website, and SWICA then stores the data in anonymised form (i.e. SWICA cannot link the data with the user).
 In particular, the collected information includes the

 - anonymised IP address of the device being used,